casbin-net/extensions/README.md

-# extensions
+# Casbin.NET Extensions
-Extensions for Casbin.NET, such as frontend extension to casbin.js.
+Helpful extensions for Casbin.NET, such as frontend extension to casbin.js.